agostof/ILCI-JupyterHub/README.md

 ## Overview

-The script(s) here help to get a JupyterHub installation up and running using the TLJH distribution.
-In addition to the basic hub configuration, it installs (or provides notes for installing) packages relevant to plant breeding (e.g. R, sommer, rTASSEL, bioconductor).
+The script(s) here help to get a JupyterHub installation up and running using the TLJH ([The Littlest JupyterHub](https://tljh.jupyter.org/en/latest/)) distribution.

+The [jupyterhub_tljh_node_config.sh](jupyterhub_tljh_node_config.sh) script creates a basic hub configuration.
+In addition it installs (or provides notes for installing) packages relevant to plant breeding (e.g. R, sommer, rTASSEL, bioconductor).

 **Important**.
 The core script assumes access to a machine (either VM or physical).
 It will not work under Docker due to its depedency on systemd.

 ### Installation / post installation notes:

 * Check if java is operating correctly if not clean the cache and reinstall it
-* Saving Hub configuration
+* For saving / exporting the hub's configuration use the [save_envs.sh](ilci_hub_scripts/save_envs.sh) script or:
 ```bash
 # #======= SAVE environment settings
 # save hub env